UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 However, as interesting to explore later could be columns that we had expected to be correlated, but appears not to be in this plot.

-Note that we set the color title to `None` to save some space between the subplots, and since it is the same for each color bar (“Count of records”).
+Note that we set the colour title to `None` to save some space between the subplots, and since it is the same for each colour bar (“Count of records”).

-To get more resolution of the counts for each column pair, we resolve the colorscale to be set individually for each subplot.
-Otherwise the high counts in the few bins of diagonals would drown out the counts in the other plots which would have the same color almost everywhere.
+To get more resolution of the counts for each column pair, we resolve the colour scale to be set individually for each subplot.
+Otherwise the high counts in the few bins of diagonals would drown out the counts in the other plots which would have the same colour almost everywhere.

 ---